-Beginning in the 2019-2020 school year we will implement the Bring Your Own Device (B.Y.O.D.) program.
-This will bring an increased attentiveness to incorporating technology deliberately and effectively in the classroom.
-We will continue to foster our professional learning community with the necessary training and methodology to teach and learn in a digital environment while still pulling from our faculty’s vast experience as educators who understand that technology is merely a tool to support learning, not a blanket solution.
-We continue to value each student’s individual needs in order to cultivate them in heart and mind.
+The Bring Your Own Device (B.Y.O.D.) program, implemented in 2019, brings an increased attentiveness to incorporating technology deliberately and effectively in the classroom.
+We continue to foster our professional learning community with the necessary training and methodology to teach and learn in a digital environment while still pulling from our faculty’s vast experience as educators who understand that technology is merely a tool to support learning, not a blanket solution.
+We value each student’s individual needs in order to cultivate them in heart and mind.
 Our increased possibilities with technology allow us to expand our community beyond the classroom to our families, alumni, and fellow Holy Cross learners across the globe.

 B.Y.O.D.: Acceptable Devices

-Every student will be required to have a device designated for learning each day.
+Every student isrequired to have a device designated for learning each day.
 Smartphones of any kind will not be recognized as acceptable educational devices.
 Every device brought in to be used at Holy Cross must comply with our B.Y.O.D. and acceptable use policies.
 Amazon Kindle tablets are NOT recommended.
 Please review these guidelines to make sure your educational device complies with our B.Y.O.D. recommendations.

 Frequently Asked Questions